OpenLongTrails/LongTrailsWeather-frontend/README.md

 Detailed eight day forecasts every ~25 miles along several long distance hiking trails.
 Designed to be reasonably lightweight in order to increase probability of successful page loads for hikers that are on the side of a mountain with one bar of signal.

+Currently, each trail's forecast.html is its own Preact page, but in a future version the entire site should probably be one Preact SPA.

 ## Supported Trails

 - Appalachian Trail